 Samples for chlorophyll a, a pigment found in aquatic plants and used as an indicator of algal production, were collected one meter below the surface on alternate runs at all stations.
 These were filtered, archived, frozen, and subsequently shipped by overnight mail to the Center for Environmental Sciences and Engineering at UCONN.
 To ensure consistency amongst the agencies, this lab also analyzed the samples collected by NYC DEP and CT DEP.
-Chlorophyll a values ranged from 1.9 to 129.5 ug/l which are nearly consistent with all observations for the current century.
-The lowest values were observed in the open waters, specifically the East River (1.9 to 11.9 ug/l) and are nearly exactly the same as 2007.
-The highest values were observed in the embayments (2.2 to 129.5 ug/l).
 All sampling, sample preservation and analyses were done according to procedures accepted by the US EPA.
 All field measurements were summarized and forwarded weekly to US EPA - Region 2's Long Island Sound Office, the CT DEP's Bureau of Water Management, the Nassau County Health Department, the NYS DEC Division of Marine Resources, the NYC DEP Marine Sciences Section, Westchester County Department of Health, US EPA's modeling contractor, and to several volunteer monitoring groups.
 The data are available from the Commission's office.
 The Long Island Sound data, as well as all Commission ambient water quality data, can be retrieved from STORET, the US EPA's national data base.

 Dissolved oxygen is a measure of the ecological health of a waterbody.
 A dissolved oxygen concentration of 5 mg/l is considered to be protective of most marine aquatic life.
 According to IEC's Water Quality Regulations, a waterbody classified as "Class A" - as are all the stations included in this IEC survey - has a minimum dissolved oxygen requirement of 5 mg/l at all times.
 Waters of this type are suitable for primary contact recreation, fish propagation and, in designated areas, shellfish harvesting.
 During 2001, CT DEP adopted revised DO criteria in some of the Long Island Sound waters in Connecticut.
 NYS DEC is also addressing this issue in Long Island Sound and other New York waters.
 The NYS DEC adopted revised water quality regulations on February 16, 2008.
-Monitoring methodologies will be addressed in a TOGs to be developed by NYS DEC.
-TOGS is the NYS DEC's Water Technical and Operational Guidance Series (TOGS).
+Monitoring methodologies will be addressed by the NYS DEC's Water Technical and Operational Guidance Series (TOGS).
 To date, NJ DEP has not proposed any revisions to their DO criteria in the New Jersey waters of the NY-NJ Harbor Complex, which also encompasses the IED.
 Since the interstate waters in Connecticut, New York and New Jersey are also IEC waters, whatever is done by IEC's member states in those waters is going to affect IEC and the course of action the Commission might have to take regarding its DO regulations.